Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 This is the question according to an article in the March 1, 2016, issue of The New York Times regarding the anticlotting drug Xarelto.

-Last week, in a New Orleans federal court, a legal brief was filed claiming that Johnson & Johnson and Bayer misled editors at The New England Journal of Medicine regarding the drug’s safety.
+In a New Orleans federal court, a legal brief was filed claiming that Johnson & Johnson and Bayer misled editors at The New England Journal of Medicine regarding the drug’s safety.

 The Times reported that Johnson & Johnson and Bayer “hired the Duke Clinical Research Institute to run a three-year clinical trial involving more than 14,000 patients that led to Xarelto’s approval by regulators.
 These results have come under scrutiny since September when the companies notified regulators that a blood-testing device used in the study had malfunctioned.”